"Everything you should know about Micro Switch"

 I. What is a Micro Switch?

-A micro switch (Micro Switch) is a miniature electronic switch that controls the on/off state of a circuit through mechanical action.
-Its core feature lies in the instantaneous action mechanism—when external force is applied to the switch contacts, the internal spring plate instantly completes the on/off action, and the action speed is independent of the pressing speed.
-This design makes it excel in scenarios requiring rapid response, such as mouse buttons and keyboard triggers.
+A micro switch (Micro Switch) is a miniature electronic switch that controls circuit on/off through mechanical action.
+Its core feature is the snap-action mechanism—when external force acts on the switch contacts, the internal spring plate instantly completes the on/off action, and the action speed is independent of the pressing speed.
+This design makes it excel in scenarios requiring rapid response, such as mouse buttons, keyboard triggers, etc.

-The structure of a micro switch typically includes an action spring plate, contact feet, and a return spring.
-The action spring plate is the core component; when its front silver point contacts the lower contact feet, the circuit is closed.
-Upon release, the return spring restores the spring plate to its original position, breaking the circuit.
-This mechanism ensures high reliability and a long lifespan for the switch.
+The structure of a micro switch typically includes an action spring plate, contact terminals, and a return spring.
+The action spring plate is the core component; when its front silver point contacts the lower terminal, the circuit conducts; after release, the return spring restores the spring plate to its original state, breaking the circuit.
+This mechanism ensures high reliability and long lifespan of the switch.

-The working principle of a micro switch is based on the instantaneous action mechanism, with the specific process as follows:
+The working principle of a micro switch is based on the snap-action mechanism, with the specific process as follows:

-External Force Trigger: When a mouse button is pressed, the pressure is transmitted through buttons, levers, and other transmission elements to the internal action spring plate.
+External Force Trigger: When a mouse button is pressed, the pressure is transmitted through buttons, levers, and other transmission components to the internal action spring plate.

-Critical Point Instantaneous Action: The spring plate bends under force, and when it reaches the "dead point" (critical point), it generates an instantaneous bounce action, causing the moving contact to rapidly connect or disconnect from the fixed contact.
+Critical Point Snap-Action: The spring plate bends under force; when reaching the "dead point" (critical point), it produces an instantaneous snap action, causing the moving contact to quickly connect or disconnect from the fixed contact.

-Signal Transmission: The on/off state of the contacts forms an electrical signal, which is sent to the computer to complete a "click" operation.
+Signal Transmission: The contact on/off forms an electrical signal, sent to the computer, completing a "click" operation.

-Return Bounce: After releasing the button, the spring plate relies on its own elasticity to reverse and return to the original position, ready for the next trigger.
+Reset Rebound: After releasing the button, the spring plate relies on its own elasticity to reverse the action, returning to its original position, ready for the next trigger.

-Crisp Tactile Feedback: The "click" sound comes from the spring plate bounce, which is a normal phenomenon.
+Crisp Tactile Feedback: The "click" sound comes from the spring plate snap, which is normal.

 Stable High-Frequency Clicking: Suitable for gaming and office scenarios.